Cam Barker

-Cameron Barker (born April 4, 1986) is a Canadian former professional ice hockey defenseman.
+Cameron Barker (born April 4, 1986) is a Canadian former professional ice hockey defenceman.
 He was selected third overall in the 2004 NHL Entry Draft by the Chicago Blackhawks and spent four seasons with the club before being traded to the Minnesota Wild in 2010.
-Internationally, Barker played for the Canadian national team, and won back-to-back gold medals at the 2005 and 2006 World Junior Championships with the junior team.
-He is widely regarded as a top draft bust.
+Internationally, Barker played for the Canadian national team and won back-to-back gold medals at the 2005 and 2006 World Junior Championships with the junior team.

 Playing career

 As a youth, Barker played in the 2000 Quebec International Pee-Wee Hockey Tournament with the Winnipeg South Monarchs minor ice hockey team.
 He later played AAA Midget Hockey for the Winnipeg Thrashers at age 14.
 After that season he was drafted 4th overall in the 2001 WHL Bantam Draft by the Medicine Hat Tigers.

 The following season, Barker moved east to play for the Gloucester Rangers and eventually the Cornwall (ON) Colts Jr.A. club of the Central Junior Hockey League (CJHL) before signing with the Tigers at the end of the same 2001–02 season.

 Barker began his junior hockey career in 2001–02 with the Medicine Hat Tigers of the Western Hockey League (WHL), appearing in three games.
-The following season, he led his team in scoring among defencemen with 47 points and was named to the WHL All-Rookie Team.
+In the following season, he led his team in scoring among defencemen with 47 points and was named to the WHL All-Rookie Team.
 He improved to a junior career-high 65 points in 60 games in 2003–04, leading the Tigers to a President's Cup championship.
 As WHL champions, they earned a berth in the 2004 Memorial Cup, however, Medicine Hat was defeated by the Gatineau Olympiques in the semi-final.

 He was drafted third overall by the Chicago Blackhawks in the 2004 NHL Entry Draft and was signed to an entry-level contract by Chicago on August 22, 2005.
 He made the Blackhawks opening roster out of training camp in 2005–06 and made his NHL debut against the Colorado Avalanche, but was returned after one game to Medicine Hat, where he completed the season with 18 points in 26 games.

 Barker began the 2006–07 season injured, having undergone ankle surgery in September.
 After recovering, he joined the Norfolk Admirals, Chicago's American Hockey League (AHL) affiliate, making his Norfolk debut on November 3, 2006.
 He recorded his first professional point on November 21 against the Manchester Monarchs, assisting on the game-winning overtime goal.
 A few games later, he scored his first professional goal on November 29 against the Bridgeport Sound Tigers in a 6–3 loss.
 Later in the season, he was called up by the Blackhawks and scored his first NHL goal on January 14, 2007, against the Minnesota Wild.
 He finished his rookie season playing in 35 games with Chicago and recording 8 points.